Updated: Sep 24

 Vulnerability and the business of enforcing court judgments are not “easy bedfellows”.
 Be that as it is may it is incumbent on all of us in the enforcement industry to figure out strategies and workable policies which ensure vulnerable people are identified and then treated with care when they are caught up in an enforcement case.
+Bailiffs may not take control of goods when the vulnerable person is alone at home.
+If debtor is vulnerable, creditor must take their cases back.

-A recent story caught the eye of our CEO, Claire Sandbrook, who is herself an Authorised High Court Enforcement Officer.
+A recent story caught the eye of our CEO, Claire Sandbrook, who is herself an Authorized High Court Enforcement Officer.
 It involved a pensioner who is customer of Thames Water (see http://bit.ly/2xbDNG7).
 The saddest thing about this story was how this man could only say “I guess I’m going to die soon anyway”, when discussing the fact bailiffs were chasing him for a water bill of £817.08.
 He was reported to be 75 and suffering from chronic back pain.

 This is exactly the sort of story that puts the enforcement industry on the back foot.
 A corporate client uses enforcement agents as part of its process and the enforcement business enforcing the judgments is pleased to do so because this type of work often comes in hundreds if not thousands of cases.
 But with such large numbers of cases to deal with how does an enforcement company deal with the relatively small number of cases of vulnerability that are thrown up as a result of an agent’s visit?
 And once again, as we have in so many of our blogs, where is the data from government or the industry on the topic of vulnerability?
 How many cases are we seeing of vulnerability – both real and fake – in the enforcement industry?